 Black spots on roses are rather common, actually.
-Most roses will develop a black spot here or there throughout their lifetime, and sometimes the plant will tolerate it just fine; however, it’s always best to get rid of any fungal infection as soon as you notice it to prevent the problem from worsening.
+Most roses will develop a black spot here or there throughout their lifetimes, and sometimes the plants will tolerate the spots just fine; however, it’s always best to get rid of any fungal infection as soon as you notice it to prevent the problem from worsening.

-This particular fungus is caused by spores that are found in unfavorable environments.
+The fungus is caused by spores that are found in unfavorable environments.
 (We’ll get to good conditions a bit later.)
-They germinate in the spring, spreading onto the plant through splashing water, and will only start infecting the rose if they’re wet for seven continuous hours.
+These spores germinate in the spring and spread onto the plant through splashing water.
+They will only start infecting the rose if the plant is wet for 7 continuous hours.
 The existing spores have the ability to produce new spores that get splashed onto other leaves, which is how the infection spreads.

 Rose leaves affected by black spots will eventually turn yellow and fall off.
 As the disease worsens, it can infect young canes with blisters and flowers with red spotting.
 Eventually, the entire plant will weaken and possibly lose all its foliage.
-Roses infected by black spot disease, because of their weakened state, will have fewer flower buds and be more stressed.
+Because of their weakened state, roses infected by black spot disease will have fewer flower buds and be more stressed.
 Remember: one infection or disease makes a plant prone to other problems.

 Unfortunately for leaves that have already been infected by black spot disease, there’s no cure.
 The best thing you can do is treat the problem and work to prevent future recurrences.
 This ranges anywhere from pruning off diseased or dead foliage and stems to using topical treatments.

-The first step to treating and preventing the spread of black spot disease is to trim off and properly dispose of any infected leaves and/or stems.
+Step 1: Trim off and properly dispose of infected leaves and/or stems.
 Because the spores can remain on infected tissue throughout the winter, be sure to clean up any leaves that have fallen on the ground beneath the roses, too.
-Otherwise, come springtime, they’ll start their germination all over again and reinfect your plant.
+Otherwise, come springtime, they’ll start their germination all over again and re-infect your plant.

-You should only prune in dry weather.
-Make sure that your pruners are disinfected.
+Step 2: Prune only in dry weather and with sterilized shears.
 Unclean pruners can potentially introduce more problems and diseases to your plant, and the goal here is to get rid of the fungus and keep the plant healthy.

-- Baking soda spray.
 Baking soda spray is a DIY solution that prevents more than treats, so shouldn’t be used to clear up an infection.
-To make the solution, dissolve a teaspoon of baking soda into a quart of warm water, then add up to a teaspoon of liquid soap.
+To make the solution, dissolve a teaspoon of baking soda into a quart of warm water in a spray bottle, then add up to a teaspoon of liquid dish soap.

-- Sulfur.
-Sulfur helps prevent fungus diseases, as well as some pests.
-It should be used as another tool for prevention, if desired.
-There are forms of sulfur marked as “wettable,” meaning you can mix them with water and spray them onto the plant if that method is better for you.
+Sulfur helps prevent fungus diseases and deter pests, so it will not be effective against active infections.
+There are forms of sulfur marked as “wettable,” meaning you can mix them with water and spray them onto the plant.